Backlash

 Boxer Engine

-A protective cover mounted to the front of a vehicle to protect the finish from stones.
-Usually made of leather or other synthetic material.
+A protective cover fitted to the front of a vehicle to shield finish and components from debris.

 Bracing